fbpx

 Step 5

 Place dough back in bowl and allow to sit covered with a plate for another 15 to 30 minutes.
 Repeat this process of kneading and allowing to rest for 15 to 30 minutes several more times, if time allows.
 This helps to build the gluten, but is not mandatory.
-Then, cover with compostable cling wrap and a dish cloth and allow to ferment for 8-10 hours on the counter, until dough has puffed up and is pulling away from the bowl.
+Then, cover with compostable cling wrap and a dish cloth and allow to ferment for 8-10 hours on the counter or in the oven with the light on (for warmth), until dough has puffed up and is pulling away from the bowl.
 You may also see some holes on top.
 You do not want the dough to over-ferment, which will look like it is wetter and no longer puffed up.

 Step 6